Great Easton, Essex

 Great Easton is a village and civil parish in the Uttlesford district in Essex, England.

 Great Easton village is about 2 mi north of Great Dunmow, and the village of Little Easton is about 1 mi to the south.
 Great Easton parish contains the hamlets of Gallows Green, Mill End Green and Duton Hill and shares a parish council with Tilty.
-The parish has a population of a few hundred people, measured at 1,035 in the 2011 census The village public house is The Swan, located close to the church.
+The village public house is The Swan, located close to the church.
 A further parish public house is The Green Man at Mill End Green.
 The parish church is dedicated to Saint John and Saint Giles.
+At the 2021 census the parish had a population of 1,053.

 History

 Great Easton dates from the 12th century.
 The village used to be known as 'Easton ad montem' or 'Easton atte munte' to distinguish it from Little Easton.
 The suffix denotes the mound close to the church in the grounds of Easton Hall.
 It is believed to be the remains of a motte and bailey castle, around which the village has grown since medieval times.
 The mound is 130 ft in diameter at the base and 43 ft at the summit, and is 21 ft high.
 It is surrounded by a dry ditch 45 feet wide and 5 feet deep.
 The mound may have been pre-Roman, Saxon or perhaps a Norman defensive motte.
 It was definitely in place in Norman times, as this is the period in which the name 'Eystone ad montem' appears.
 Fifteenth-century houses make up most of the village today.

 In the south porch of St John & St Giles church is an inscription (VII, pos. c.
 1900) to a man found murdered in 1830 at Handless Spring.
 On the South wall of the churchyard there is an inscription which reads: